yylou/leetcode/0208-implement-trie-prefix-tree/README.md

         for char in word:
-            if char not in cur: return False

-            cur = cur[char]
+            if char not in cur: return False cur = cur[char]

         return '#' in cur

     def startsWith(self, prefix: str) -> bool:
-        """
-        Returns if there is any word in the trie that starts with the given prefix.
-        """
         # time  : O(n)
         # space : O(1)